 .

 The apostle Paul was no stranger to prison.
 As he famously declared, "The Holy Spirit testifies to me in every city that imprisonment and afflictions await me.
 However, I do not account my life of any value... if only I may finish my course and the ministry I received from the Lord Jesus..."
 (Acts 20:23-24).
 In fact Paul faced imprisonment on multiple occasions (2 Col 11:5), including years incarcerated in Caesarea, Ephesus (quite possibly), and Rome (twice).
-The sea voyage to Rome ended in shipwreck at Malta (Acts 27:1-28:1).
-A few months later the company made their way to Rome, by way of Sicily and southern Italy (Acts 28:11-16).
-We will be tracking Paul's final journey in the book of Acts.
-Although our accommodations are always on terra firma, we'll be traveling by a combination of land and sea.
-Join us on this incredible voyage through a truly beautiful and historically fascinating part of the world.
-INCLUDES: Sightseeing as per the itinerary (below), daily open-buffet breakfasts, 10 dinners at the hotels, transportation by private bus, ferry tickets Malta-Pozzallo and Messina-Reggio Calabria, entrance fees to the sites and museums, headsets for 9 days, city taxes in Malta and Italy, service charges and local taxes, all tips to drivers and guides, travel Bag, t-shirt, luggage tag, and tour map.
-HOTELS

-EXCLUDES: Flights (to arrive Malta & depart Rome), lunches, travel and health Insurance, any other services not mentioned above.
+EXCLUDES: Flights (to arrive Malta & depart Rome), lunches, travel and health

-Extra nights: If you're arriving early or departing late and would like our agents to arrange your hotel, these are the prices:
+EXTRA NIGHTS: If you're arriving early or departing late and would like our agents to arrange your hotel, these are the prices:

 EMERGENCY NUMBERS